 Review by Karl Verhoven

-As he’d done previously, Tsugumi Ohba shifted the ground brilliantly in the last book.
+As he’d done previously, Tsugumi Ohba shifted the ground brilliantly in Death Note 7.
 Much changed.
 Previous cast members had served their purpose and died, the present day action jumped forward four years, and the existence of the death notebook is now known to the FBI and other less trustworthy people.
 Now just past his teenage years, prodigy Light Yagami leads the small Japanese task force dedicated to tracking down the anonymous killer labelled Kira, only his girlfriend and collaborator Misa aware that he’s actually Kira himself.
 Also among that task force is his father, Tokyo’s deputy police chief.

 This duality requires a considerable package of self-justification in the opening sequences as Yagami’s younger sister is abducted to be exchanged by parties unknown for a notebook known to be in the hands of the Japanese police.
 Readers are more informed than Yagami as they are aware of both how other parties know of the notebooks, and who wants them, and while he’s been under suspicion previously, this is the first book in which events move beyond Yagami’s control.
 The people he’s now dealing with match his intelligence and planning ability, and have formidable resources.
 The likes of “I can’t expect anything worthwhile from you” is a phrase never directed toward Yagami in the series to date, and it’s not the only occasion where he’s brusquely dismissed.